-Town Law describes the legal requirements for approval and what elements may be included within the comprehensive plan, but does not firmly require every plan include every element.
-Therefore, comprehensive plans vary from community to community and many focus upon elements and issues deemed important to the local population at the time of creation and adoption.
-Each comprehensive plan in New York State is unique and tailored to their individual community.
-This is no different for the Town of Bolton, and this document shall prove instrumental for the Town moving forward.
+Town Law describes the legal requirements for approval and what elements may be included in the general plan, but does not firmly require every plan include every element.
+Therefore, comprehensive plans vary by community and many focus on elements and issues deemed important to the local population at the time of creation and adoption.
+Each comprehensive plan in New York State is unique and tailored to the individual community.
+This is no different for the Bolton, and this document shall prove instrumental for the Town moving forward.